I-the-Creator/I-the-Creator/README.md

 https://www.youtube.com/watch?v=04gk2iq4p8Y

-If you have interest in communication, here is my discord:
+If you have interest in communicating, here is my discord:
 Ya Tvoretz#4536
 This means "I the Creator" in russian